awsdocs/amazon-eks-user-guide/doc_source/connector_IAM_role.md

 1. Choose **Permissions**\.

-1. Ensure that the **AmazonEKSClusterPolicy** managed policy is attached to the role\.
-If the policy is attached, your Amazon EKS cluster role is properly configured\.
+1. Ensure that the **AmazonEKSConnectorAgentPolicy** managed policy is attached to the role\.
+If the policy is attached, your Amazon EKS connector role is properly configured\.

 1. Choose **Trust relationships**, and then choose **Edit trust policy**\.